onap/dcaegen2/docs/sections/build.rst

  - python-dockering (Python)
  - scripts (bash)

+* dcaegen2.services.sdk (Java)

 Environment
 -----------
-Building is conducted in a Linux environment that has the basic building tools such as JDK 8, Maven 3, Python 2.7 and 3.6, docker engine, etc.
+Building is conducted in a Linux environment that has the basic building tools such as JDK 11, Maven 3.6 or higher, Python 3.6, docker engine, etc.

 Steps